-The backnumber pre-control will take place the day before the competition of the categories concerned.
-Athletes have to bring both judogi (white and blue), for an unofficial control for the IJF official label (obligatory), judogi brand (obligatory), national emblem, advertising and backnumber.
+Athletes have to must bring both judogi (white and blue), for an unofficial control for any worn-out areas particularly on the collar and lapel, the colour, the IJF official label (obligatory), judogi brand (obligatory), national emblem, advertising, and backnumber stitching, and any visible stains.
 This service will start 30 minutes before the unofficial weigh-in and will finish at the end of the official weigh-in.
 Only if the judogi are compliant with the IJF rules will sponsor labels be given.